NTMC-Community/MatchZoo-py/README.md

 ## Install

-MatchZoo is dependent on [PyTorch](https://pytorch.org).
+MatchZoo-py is dependent on [PyTorch](https://pytorch.org).
 Two ways to install MatchZoo-py:

 **Install MatchZoo-py from Pypi:**